 Tom’s unique skill set enables him to conduct an orchestra, direct chamber, children’s and community choirs from the piano or the podium, work across a spectrum of ages from 7-70+ whilst arranging much of the music for the groups himself.
-This along with his ethos of inclusivity has built OTM Bristol into the unique composition of choirs and orchestras that it is today, with over two hundred and fifty members across the city of Bristol.
+This along with his ethos of inclusivity built OTM Bristol into what it is today.

 Read about Tom here in a feature in The Bristol Magazine »